thibaudcolas/tailwindcss-vanilla-rtl/README.md

 Browser support for CSS logical properties and values is somewhat recent.
 This plugin has full support for Safari 15, Chrome/Edge 89, and Firefox 68.

 To provide full support for RTL languages, consider using [postcss-logical](https://github.com/csstools/postcss-plugins/tree/main/plugins/postcss-logical).
 Note that postcss-logical will create styles with `[dir=rtl]` and `[dir=ltr]` attribute selectors, which will have a higher specificity than single-class utilities, and risk behaving differently when combined with non-utility CSS.

+Here are specific properties with very recent browser support to keep in mind:

 - [border-radius](https://caniuse.com/?search=border-start-start-radius):
   - macOS Safari 15 (2021-09-21) and up